 Securing fair value for employee’s shareholding

+In a private company, outside of a sale of the business valuing shares when an employee ceases to be employed can be difficult.
 Our client – let’s call him Jerry – worked in the construction industry for many years.
 In 2018 he participated in a private-equity backed management buyout of his employer, and so became a director and 4% shareholder of his employer.
-He became a regional director in London and the South East and had high hopes for the future growth of the company.
+But, the management team then decided to push Jerry out of the business.

 In March 2019 our client was compelled to resign as a director of the company; he was presented with a pre-written letter of resignation and told to sign.
 Feeling as if he had no other option, he did as he was told.
 He was stripped of certain responsibilities, including financial oversight of his regional office, and was told to focus on work in the field.
 Many of his previous responsibilities were given to close colleagues of the Managing Director.

 For a time Jerry was reasonably content with this arrangement; he preferred to be working on site as opposed to in an office anyway.
 However, at the end of that year Jerry was hauled into a meeting and was presented with a myriad of criticisms, including in relation to a set of financial reports which were no longer in his control.
 Jerry was told that his position was untenable, and that he would lose his job as soon as a replacement could be found.
 He was told he could either take a different role on a much reduced salary or accept redundancy, which would involve signing a settlement agreement.
 He was placed on gardening leave to consider his options.

 Jerry came to us for advice on what to do next.
 The offer of an alternative position was not suitable, as the salary was too low to support Jerry’s needs.
 The settlement offer was likewise unsatisfactory.